Find out what it’s like to create, develop and live in a smart city

 On this online course, you’ll hear from smart city innovators, entrepreneurs, leaders, communities and businesses.

-You’ll explore what it’s like to live in a smart city, the role of systems thinking, living labs, open data, crowdsourcing and roadmaps.
+You’ll explore what it’s like to live in a smart city, and the role of systems thinking, living labs, open data, crowdsourcing and roadmaps in them.
 You’ll debate challenges of privacy, ethics and security, and weigh up the value of leadership, standards and metrics.
 You’ll learn how to co-create a smart city project where you live.

-The course was developed as part of MK:Smart, a £16 million collaborative smart city initiative partly funded by a grant from the Higher Education Funding Council for England (HEFCE) and led by The Open University, which developed innovative solutions to support the economic growth of Milton Keynes.
+The course has been developed as part of MK:Smart – a £16 million collaborative smart city initiative, supporting the economic growth of Milton Keynes.

 What topics will you cover?

 • Week 1: The course starts by examining what smart cities are, exploring the contrasting visions of how they will transform our urban environments and lives, and considers whether smart cities can be sustainable.